lvcabral/Prince-of-Persia-Roku/README.md

 # Prince of Persia for Roku

-A port of the classic game Prince of Persia (1989) to Roku streaming devices and TVs
+A port of the classic game Prince of Persia (1989) to Roku streaming devices and TVs.

 ![Prince of Persia for Roku - Screenshots](docs/pop-collage.png)